 The project is modelled to draw down the groundwater table by 50 metres after 30 years of extraction.
 Groundwater depletion occurs across a 50km area, with depletion highest at the site of extraction.

-This goes against the Northern Territory Government’s own guidelines in the Western Davenports Water Allocation Plan.
+This goes against the Northern Territory Government’s Western Davenports Water Allocation Plan.

 Groundwater dependent ecosystems

 The licence threatens Ground Dependent Ecosystems as their roots are incapable of accessing water below 10 to 15m.

 Groundwater-dependent ecosystems (GDEs) are defined as ecosystems that require access to groundwater to meet all or some of their water requirements so as to maintain the communities of plants and animals, ecological processes they support, and ecosystem services they provide.

 Major groundwater dependent ecosystems in the region comprising of bloodwoods, ghost gums, bean trees, coolabah trees, fig trees, river red gums and bush orange may be impacted, as well as soaks and creeks.

 ALEC alleges the NT Government applied the wrong criteria when assessing the

 impact of the licence on GDEs.
 Rather than correctly applying the Water Allocation

 Plan for the area, the decision was based on a policy document which only protects